M66B/FairEmail/tutorials/settings-overview.md

 3. Enable the options of your choice

 **NOTE:** Apart from the generated icons, there might be a privacy risk with each available option.
 Gravatars and Libravatar might not be available in the PlayStore version as Google falsely flags the app to be a spyware otherwise.
-ALso see [this XDA thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/page-1125#post-87018167) on the matter.
+Also see [this XDA thread](https://forum.xda-developers.com/t/app-5-0-fairemail-fully-featured-open-source-privacy-oriented-email-app.3824168/page-1125#post-87018167) on the matter.

 ## 9. Enable Biometric Authentication
 You might want to protect your app via a PIN or a fingerprint to ensure no unauthorized person gains access to your messages.